riseuplabs/crabgrass-core/doc/INSTALL.md

     sudo apt-get install ruby ruby-dev rake mysql-server mysql-client libmysqld-dev git make libssl-dev g++ sphinxsearch graphicsmagick

+##### Debian stable

+On Debian stable 9, mysql has been replaced by MariaDB.
+To set up the environment, we need to replace libmysql-dev by libmariadb-dev.

+    sudo apt-get install ruby ruby-dev rake mysql-server mysql-client libmariadb-dev git make libssl-dev g++ sphinxsearch graphicsmagick

 Depending on what you are running, you might need to install `git-core` instead of `git`.
 You might also need libopenssl-ruby.
 If installing using bundler, you may need `libmysqlclient-dev` and `libsqlite3-dev`.